Victor-Bene/Data_Science_Projects/README.md

   <title>Data Science Portfolio</title>
 </head>
 <body>
+  <h1>Data Science Portfolio</h1>

+  <h2>Overview</h2>
+  <p>In this repository, you will find a well-organized collection of projects, with detailed information about each one.
+Each project includes a description, details about the dataset used, techniques and tools employed, as well as key findings and learnings.</p>

   <h2>(Non Guided) Projects</h2>
   <h3>(SARIMA/RNN/LSTM) Financial Time Series Analisys for Raizen Stock Prices Raizen</h3>
   <p>In this project, I explored a dataset of financial time series from Raizen Company and other correlated.
 I performed exploratory data analysis to identify patterns, trends, and relevant insights.
 I utilized popular visualization libraries such as matplotlib and seaborn to create graphs and visualizations that aided in understanding the data.</p>